splitwise/super_diff/docs/contributors/architecture/how-super-diff-works.md

 is passed to `expect(...).not_to` —
 RSpec will call the `RSpec::Expectations::ExpectationHelper#handle_failure` method, which will call `RSpec::Expectations.fail_with`.
-This method will use `RSpec::Matchers::ExpectedsForMultipleDiffs` and the differ object that `RSpec::Expectations.differ` returns to generate a diff, combining it with the failure message from the matcher,
+This method will use `RSpec::Matchers::MultiMatcherDiff` (or in RSpec < 3.13.0, `RSpec::Matchers::ExpectedsForMultipleDiffs`)
+and the differ object that `RSpec::Expectations.differ` returns to generate a diff, combining it with the failure message from the matcher,